Frequently Asked Questions

 UTEP uses the semester system and lists the pharmacy prerequisite courses in terms of semester credit hours (SCH).
 To convert quarter credit hours to semester hours, multiply the quarter hours x (2/3) to calculate the equivalent number of SCH.

 How long will it take to complete the PharmD program at UTEP?

 The PharmD program is a four-year, professional doctorate program.
 Nearly all students will complete the program within four years.
 In certain circumstances, however, some students may take up to an additional year prior to graduation.
-All students must complete their degree within five years of matriculation.
+All students must complete their degree within six years of matriculation.

 Can I enroll as a part-time student?

 No, all pharmacy students are enrolled full time.